Home > Analyzing the Micro Focus – OpenText Merger: Three Crucial Areas for Success

 Summary

 Mergers are complex, and they don’t always turn out perfectly.
 But every company wants the same thing: happy customers.
 With the sale of Micro Focus, I hope they prioritize their existing employees and customers.
 If they do, the merger is likely to have less friction overall.
 But as the months progress, if there’s a lack of information coming forward, current Micro Focus customers need only examine the actions taken by OpenText concerning people, processes, and technology.
 Those actions will tell them everything they need to know about the chances of a successful merger.
 If you're looking for an alternative to Micro Focus or want to learn more, you can see how we stack up.
-Our solution, SolarWinds® Hybrid Cloud Observability, is designed to stand on its own as a comprehensive, reliable solution to help businesses—with hybrid IT environments of all sizes—drive results.
+Our solution, SolarWinds Observability Self-Hosted (formerly known as Hybrid Cloud Observability), is designed to stand on its own as a comprehensive, reliable solution to help businesses—with hybrid IT environments of all sizes—drive results.
 We also built artificial intelligence (AI) and machine learning (ML) capabilities into our solution to support proactive issue discovery, drive quicker issue resolution, and help ensure availability for end users.

 Thomas LaRock